May Events at the Lynden Sculpture Garden

 ABOUT THE LYNDEN SCULPTURE GARDEN

 The Lynden Sculpture Garden offers a unique experience of art in nature through its collection of more than 50 monumental sculptures sited across 40 acres of park, lake and woodland.
-The sculpture garden is open to art and nature lovers of all ages on Mondays, Tuesdays, Wednesdays and Fridays from 10 am to 5 pm; and Saturdays and Sundays from 12 noon to 5 pm (closed Thursdays).
-Beginning May 20, we stay open from 10 am to 5 pm every day except Thursdays, and until 7:30 pm on Wednesdays.
+The sculpture garden is open to art and nature lovers of all ages from 10 am to 4 pm every day except Thursdays (closed).
 Memberships are available.
 More information: http://lyndensculpturegarden.org or 414.446.8794.